Best Golf Rangefinders 2025 - Our Top 12 Picks Tested And Reviewed

 This Laser Fit Rangefinder from Voice Caddie sits on the more affordable end of the price scale, coming in at under $200.
 It's one of the more compact and lightweight models on the market and it performed well for us in testing.

-One thing we really liked was the ability to triangulate distance between the ball and the pin.
+One thing I really liked was the ability to triangulate distance between the ball and the pin.
 What does this mean?
 Well you first zap the ball and then the pin to gauge a precise yardage.
 You might be wondering why you would need to do that when you can just stand over the ball and zap, but it's actually very useful if you're playing a cart path only round and don't want to have to walk to the ball to get a yardage and have to carry your device.
 You may never need to use that, but we thought it was a very thoughtful addition and shows great attention to detail.

 While not fully waterproof, there is a lot to like about the Laser Fit, such as its superb functionality.
 It picks up the pins incredibly quickly, the bright graphics and haptic feedback added a more premium feel, whilst the graphics are bolstered by the dual display, which will show up in either black or red depending on the light conditions.
 This is a really useful tool and one you rarely see on more budget rangefinders.

-Photo of the Shot Scope Pro ZR Laser Rangefinder
+Shot Scope Pro X Rangefinder Review

 (Image credit: Future)